-- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - recommending to our board of directors the directors to be appointed to each committee of our board of directors and periodically reviewing and making recommendations to our board of directors for changes or rotations of committee members, the creation of additional committees, changes in committee charters or the dissolution of committees; - developing and recommending to our board of directors a set of corporate governance guidelines; - periodically reviewing our board of directors' leadership structure and recommending any proposed changes to our board of directors; - · overseeing an annual evaluation of the effectiveness of our board of directors and its committees; and - reviewing and making recommendations to our board of directors relating to management succession planning, including for our Chief Executive Officer.
+- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - recommending to our board of directors the directors to be appointed to each committee of our board of directors and periodically reviewing and making recommendations to our board of directors for changes or rotations of committee members, the creation of additional committees, changes in committee charters or the dissolution of committees; - developing and recommending to our board of directors a set of corporate governance guidelines; - periodically reviewing our board of directors' leadership structure and recommending any proposed changes to our board of directors; - · overseeing an annual evaluation of the effectiveness of our board of directors and its committees; and - reviewing and making recommendations to our board of directors relating to management succession planning, including for our Chief Executive Officer

 Our nominating and corporate governance committee currently consists of Merline Saintil, Rollin Ford and Vikas Parekh, with Merline Saintil serving as chair.
-Our board of directors has affirmatively determined that each member of our nominating and corporate governance committee meet the definition of "independent director" under NASDAQ rules.
+Our board of directors has affirmatively determined that each member of our nominating and corporate governance committee meet the definition of "independent director" under Nasdaq rules.
 Our board of directors has adopted a written charter for the nominating and corporate governance committee, which is available on our corporate website.
 The information on any of our websites is deemed not to be incorporated in this proxy statement or to be part of this proxy statement.
-During the fiscal year ended September 24, 2022, the nominating and corporate governance committee did not meet subsequent to the close of the Business Combination.
+During the fiscal year ended September 30, 2023, the nominating and corporate governance committee met four times.